 So a mesh containing only 1000 quads, using a "minimum edge length" of 0.0 and a "maximum subdivisions" 8, could become a 65 million quad mesh which could take a long time to generate and would consume lots of memory!
 For this reason, great care has to be applied when adjusting both "maximum subdivisions" and "minimum edge length".

 This option allows objects that are outside the camera frustum (i.e. objects that are not directly visible to the camera) to be tessellated to a lesser degree.
-The larger this value, the lesser the tessellation will be.
-This setting can help save a lot of memory by tessellating "unimportant" objects less.
-However, sometimes an object might be outside the camera frustum but still very clearly visible through reflections or shadows.
+The larger the factor, the lesser this out-of-frustum tessellation will be.
+This setting can help save memory by tessellating "unimportant" objects less.
+However, sometimes an object might be outside the camera frustum but still very visible through reflections.
 Or it might be casting a well-defined shadow within the camera frustum.
-For these key objects, smaller numbers should be used.
-A setting of 0.0 disables this optimization.
+For such objects, smaller factors should be used.
+A factor of 0.0 disables this optimization.
 For a more detailed discussion on this, please see the relevant section below.

 When "Limit Out-Of-Frustum Tessellation" is enabled, you can specify the maximum number of subdivisions that should happen outside the camera frustum with the "Max Out-Of-Frustum Subdivs" option.
 This setting is useful when the "Out-Of-Frustum Tessellation Factor" setting can still yield excessive tessellation.
 This condition can happen when the mesh is using large displacements.
 For a more detailed discussion on this, please see the relevant section below.